micromata/generator-baumeister/README.md

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.

-If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).
+If you'd like to get to know Yeoman better and meet one of his best friends, [Grunt](http://gruntjs.com), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

 ## Contributing to this project